SQream/sqream_docs/index.rst

 ==========================

-BLUE is a cloud-based platform designed for enterprises utilizing data lake architectures, aiming to simplify data integration workflows and enable cloud migration.
+BLUE is a cloud-native fully-managed platform designed for organizations utilizing data lake architectures, aiming to simplify and accelerate data preparation workflows and pipelines.

-A notable capability of BLUE lies in handling data integration tasks, from 2TB to petabyte scales.
+A notable capability of BLUE lies in handling data preparation tasks, from 1TB to petabyte scales.
 This makes it well-suited for swift and effective processing of large data volumes.
-BLUE embraces both data lakehouse and query engine technologies, empowering businesses to gain comprehensive data insights.
+BLUE enables easy data preparation and transformation from and to the data, empowering businesses to gain comprehensive data insights and predictions.

 **Capabilities**